Leaking Pipes Repairs

-provides the courteous plumbing service you
+Mr. Rooter Plumbing provides the courteous plumbing service you

 need!
 Call (855) 982-2028.

-Leaking Toilets and Faucets
+Leaking Faucets and Toilets

-Signs of a water faucet leak:
+Signs of a leaky faucet:

 - Squeaky faucets: Do your faucets make a squeaking noise whenever you turn the taps on or off?
 Are they difficult to turn off/on completely?
 This may be a sign of a bigger problem!